Discover L&A Ride

 All participants will receive a ‘Discover L&A Ride’ route map at registration.
 The route is marked with turn signage (‘500m ahead’ and ‘turn here’ signs).
 Rest stops will be well-marked as well.
 Each rest stop has a water bottle fill station (please bring your own bottles) and snacks to keep you refreshed and charged for the ride.
 Support vehicles will be making regular trips around the route.
 If you require assistance, please flag us down and we will assist you.

 Although wineries and breweries are highlighted in this tour, we ask that you please use your judgement when partaking in the consumption of alcohol.
-One wine tasting ticket, one cider tasting ticket, and a beer ticket will be distributed to each participant at registration.
-A single 2 oz. wine will be provided at the Bergeron Estate Winery & Cider Co. rest stop when you present the ticket as part of your registration entitlement.
+Two wine tasting tickets and a post-ride beverage ticket will be distributed to each participant at registration.
+A single 2 oz. wine will be provided at the Bergeron Estate Winery & Cider Co. and 33 Vines rest stops when you present the tickets as part of your registration entitlement.
 Additional tastings may be purchased at each stop but it is at the discretion of the participant.

-The glass of beer from MacKinnon Brothers Brewing Company entitled to participants will not be served until the ride is complete.
-Again, additional beer may be purchased at the end of the ride.
+Participants can receive either a glass of beer from MacKinnon Brothers Brewing Company, an iced coffee beverage from The Lodge, or a beverage from The County Bounty when they present a ticket provided at registration.
+The beverage will not be served until the ride is complete.
+Again, additional beverages may be purchased at the end of the ride.
 Please drink responsibly and arrange for a safe ride home.

 Participants are asked to maintain a minimum of two metres apart from other attendees during the event.

 Hand Sanitizer will be readily available pre- and post-ride and at each of the rest stops.